Huskyeder/stackato-doc/user/deploy/orgs-spaces.rst

 Space Roles
 ^^^^^^^^^^^

-* Space Manager: Can add/remove Org members to the space (as managers, developers or auditors) and rename the space.
-Inherits developer permissions.
+* Manager: Can add/remove Org members to the space (as managers, developers or auditors) and rename the space.
+The role does not automatically inherit Developer permissions, but Managers have permission to add that role to their own account.

-* Space Developer: Can create, delete, manage applications and services, full access to all usage reports and logs
+* Developer: Can create, delete, manage applications and services, full access to all usage reports and logs

-* Space Auditor: View only access to all space information, settings, reports, logs
+* Auditor: View only access to all space information, settings, reports, logs